apify/actor-scraper/web-scraper/README.md

   for an element specified using a CSS selector to appear in the DOM or for a provided function to return `true`.
-  This is useful for extracting data from web pages with a dynamic content, where the content might be available at the time when page function is called.
+  This is useful for extracting data from web pages with a dynamic content, where the content might not be available at the time when page function is called.

   The `options` parameter is an object with the following properties and default values:
   ```javascript